 Who is vulnerable?

-- Vegans and vegetarians: Animal-derived foods such as beef are often the prime source of iron in most people’s diets and, sometimes, vegan and vegetarians may struggle to find plant-based alternatives
+Vegans and vegetarians: Animal-derived foods such as beef are often the prime source of iron in most people’s diets and, sometimes, vegans and vegetarians may struggle to find plant-based alternatives

 How does iron deficiency impact your sleep?

 Okay, so low iron levels are generally not good for your body as a whole but, in more specific terms, how do they impact your sleep?
 Well, the truth is that the effects of iron deficiency are so direct when it comes to your sleep patterns – instead, the symptoms have a more indirect influence which could potentially cause problems.
 Below I’m going to examine three of the main problems that iron deficiency can present and how they can inhibit your ability to get a good night’s sleep.